Do not be afraid of honey bee swarms!

 Have you seen a swarm?

 The pictures on this page are of swarms in the Metro Atlanta area that our members have photographed and caught.
 If you see a swarm of honey bees and would like them removed, please text or call us at 404-369-3809.
-We have people throughout the area that are willing to come get swarms.
+We have club members throughout the area that can capture swarms.

 Here are some things to consider in advance: